Is it just me, or is this the most confusing debate ever?

 Read Andrew Sullivan and you’d believe anyone opposed to war with Iraq is either an idiot or a Frenchman.
 Read Nicholas Kristof and you’d believe the whole thing is a canard, the product of alarmist hysteria.

-I decided a couple of months ago in favor of invasion, despite my left-leaning tendencies.
-Now, I’m starting to wonder again.
 While I hate seeing idiotic peace marchers claiming that Bush is the “barbarian” and not Saddam, I have to question the logic and the necessity of invasion.
 Kristof’s words today are thought-provoking indeed:

 In the 1950s and 1960s, the hawks magnified the threat from Vietnam and Cuba.
 In the 1980s they obsessed about Nicaragua (only a one-week bus ride from Texas!).
 None of these threats were imagined, but they were exaggerated.